openshift/runbooks/alerts/KubeAPIErrorBudgetBurn.md

 ![KubeAPIErrorBudgetBurn alert error types](img/kubeapierrorbudgetburn-error-types.png)

-Use the `slow-resource` query from the above recording rules to group the latencies by resource kinds:
+Use the `slow-resource` query from the above recording rules to identify the resource kinds that contribute to the SLO violation:

 ```sh
 sum by(resource) (rate(apiserver_request_duration_seconds_count{job="apiserver",verb=~"LIST|GET",subresource!~"proxy|log|exec",scope="resource"}[1d]))